 Evaluation reports and documentation support the determination of appropriate accommodations.
 A CAS Coordinator could ask for these documents to be shared at any time.
 Best practice in the event for more information would be to have this paperwork readily available.

 Vital information from an outside professional may support the request for accommodations and answer a variety of questions:

 - The diagnoses in which accommodations are being requested (Diagnostic and Statistical Manual code, if applicable)

 - Previous history of the condition and prognosis

 - Description of current functional limitations.
 Description must include an explanation of how the diagnosis substantially limits a major life activity.

 - Address the severity of the condition and the impact it has in the learning environment where accommodations are being requested

 Recommendations from professionals with a working knowledge of the individual’s history will provide valuable information for the review process.
-Professional recommendations congruent with the mission and services offered by Radford University will be given serious consideration.
-When recommendations go beyond services provided by the University, referrals to local area services providers outside of the university will be recommended.
+Professional recommendations congruent with the mission and services offered by CAS will be given serious consideration.

-The Center for Accessibility Services adheres to the laws governing confidentiality.
-Once registered, all documentation and information becomes confidential and is maintained in a secure location.
-Documentation of a disability is never part of a student's academic record.
+The Center for Accessibility Services (CAS) adheres to the laws governing confidentiality.
+Once registered, all documentation and information becomes confidential, and is maintained in a secure location.
+Documentation of a disability is not part of a student’s academic record.

 Radford University provides equal access to education without regard to disability.